200727-java-ng-usf/Daniel_Richardson_p0/README.md

 # Project 0
 For Project 0, you will be building a console-based banking application.
+Presentation date: August 26th, 2020

 ## User Stories
 As a user, I can:
 - [ ] register a new user account with the system (must be secured with a password)
 - [ ] login with my existing credentials
-- [ ] create at least one accounts
+- [ ] create at least one account
-- [ ] deposit funds into an account
+- [ ] deposit funds into an account (use doubles, not ints)
-- [ ] withdraw funds from an account
+- [ ] withdraw funds from an account (no overdrafting!)
-- [ ] view the balance of my account(s)
+- [ ] view the balance of my account(s) (all balance displays must be in currency format)

-#### Bonus User Stories
+#### Suggested Bonus User Stories
 As a user I can:
 - [ ] view the transaction history for an account
 - [ ] create multiple accounts per user (checking, savings, etc.)